-Smoking is a danger to everybody's health, and in accordance with the law, it is not permitted on the School site.
+Smoking and vaping are a danger to everybody's health and not permitted on the School site.
 Not only do you endanger yourself, but the lives of others, if you smoke in a building.
-If a pupil is caught smoking or in the presence of smokers or when pupils are in School uniform beyond the confines of the School grounds, the following will be applied:
+If a pupil is caught smoking or vaping or is in the presence of pupils behaving in this way in School uniform beyond the confines of the School grounds, the following will be applied: